What are the conditions for Russia and Ukraine to reach a ceasefire agreement? - News

 Russia

-After the political and economic isolation of the country, the expert believes that Putin wants to find a way out only through a victory.
+After Russia’s political and economic isolation, the expert believes that Putin wants to find a way out only through victory.
 “That would provide a justification for the withdrawal of troops, as he is also interested in the end of the war.
 But for that, there needs to be gains.”

-“Russia wants to get all kinds of concessions from Ukraine and it will not give up now, this exit would be very bad for Putin’s image.
+“Russia wants to get all kinds of concessions from Ukraine and is not going to give up now, this exit would be very bad for Putin’s image.
 Furthermore, without any victory, the country would suffer a very strong political blow, in addition to all sanctions.”

-Despite Ukrainian President Volodmyr Zelensky’s declaration that the country “has to accept that it will not become a member of NATO”, this is still the main Russian justification for the continued military offensive.
+Despite Ukrainian President Volodmyr Zelensky’s declaration that Ukraine “has to accept that it will not become a member of NATO”, this is still Russia’s main justification for continuing the military offensive.

-In addition to the impasse of entering the military alliance, Russia demands recognition of the independence of the Crimean peninsula, annexed in 2014, and the breakaway regions of Donetsk and Lugansk, a sensitive point of Ukraine’s territorial unity and one of the most difficult issues to be negotiated. , according to Lucena.
+In addition to the question of joining the military alliance, Russia demands recognition of the independence of the Crimean peninsula, annexed in 2014, and the breakaway regions of Donetsk and Lugansk, sensitive points of Ukraine’s territorial unity and one of the most difficult issues to be negotiated. , according to Lucena.

 For the expert, the concession on the part of Russia could be to accept Ukraine’s entry into the European Union, but without Moscow interfering with the neighboring country’s autonomy.